frack113/sigma_redcanaryco/tests/d3eda496-1fc0-49e9-aff5-3bec5da9fa22.md

 [back](../index.md)

-Cover by sigma :x:
+Find sigma rule :x:

 # Attack: Systemd Timers

 Adversaries may abuse systemd timers to perform task scheduling for initial or recurring execution of malicious code.
 Systemd timers are unit files with file extension <code>.timer</code> that control services.
 Timers can be set to run on a calendar event or after a time span relative to a starting point.
 They can be used as an alternative to [Cron](https://attack.mitre.org/techniques/T1053/003) in Linux environments.(Citation: archlinux Systemd Timers Aug 2020)

 Each <code>.timer</code> file must have a corresponding <code>.service</code> file with the same name, e.g., <code>example.timer</code> and <code>example.service</code>. <code>.service</code> files are [Systemd Service](https://attack.mitre.org/techniques/T1543/002) unit files that are managed by the systemd system and service manager.(Citation: Linux man-pages: systemd January 2014) Privileged timers are written to <code>/etc/systemd/system/</code> and <code>/usr/lib/systemd/system</code> while user level are written to <code>~/.config/systemd/user/</code>.